vendramin/vendramin.github.io/signatures.md

 1. Procesi, Claudio.
 [Lie groups.
 An approach through invariants and representations](signatures/procesi.jpg).
 Universitext.
 Springer, New York, 2007. xxiv+596 pp.
 1. Serre, Jean-Pierre.
 [Linear representations of finite groups](signatures/serre.jpg).
 Translated from the second French edition by Leonard L. Scott.
 Graduate Texts in Mathematics, Vol. 42.
 Springer-Verlag, New York-Heidelberg, 1977. x+170 pp.

 More than once, friends and colleagues have taken my books to conferences to collect signatures on my behalf.
-For this, I extend my thanks to Ilaria Colazzo, Carsten Dietzel, Kevin Piterman, Arne Van Antwerpen— and, of course, to everyone who kindly agreed to sign my books!
+For this, I extend my thanks to Ilaria Colazzo, Carsten Dietzel, Geoffrey Janssens, Kevin Piterman, Arne Van Antwerpen, and, of course, to everyone who kindly agreed to sign my books!